Cockington

-Cockington is a village near Torquay in the English county of Devon.
-It has old cottages within its boundaries, and is about a half a mile away from Torquay.
+Cockington is a village near Torquay, in the Torbay district, in the ceremonial county of Devon, England.
+Cockington with Chelston had a population of 8,366 in 2021.
+It has old cottages within its boundaries, and is about two miles from the centre of Torquay.
 Bus service 62 (Torquay circular) calls at the village five times per day (Mon-Fri) and is operated by Torbay Buses.

 History

-The village was probably founded 2,500 years ago during the Iron Age with evidence of two hill forts on either side of Cockington valley.
+The village was probably founded 2,500 years ago during the Iron Age with evidence of two hill forts on either side of Cockington Valley.
 Little is known about Cockington from that point up until the remains of a small Saxon village were found near the Drum Inn.
 The evidence from this village shows that it was primarily a fishing and farming village.
 The first official documentation of the village was in the 10th century.
-The manor was owned by Alric the Saxon, before William Hostiarus, William de Falesia and Robert FitzMartin, who passed it down to his son Roger, who renounced his name to become Roger de Cockington.
+The manor was owned by Alric the Saxon, before William Hostiarus, William de Falaise and Robert FitzMartin, who passed it down to his son Roger, who renounced his name to become Roger de Cockington.
 The Cockington family owned Cockington Estate from 1048–1348.
 The Cary family (this particular branch included George Carey (c.
 1541–1616)) owned the court from 1375 to 1654.
 It was then sold to the Mallock family a family of rich silversmiths from Exeter, who owned it from 1654 to 1932 when they sold the estate to the Torquay Corporation.

+In 1921 the parish had a population of 279.
+On 1 October 1928 the parish was abolished and merged with Torquay.